BIGJRA/BIGJRA.github.io/rejuv.md

 Man, this guy keeps showing up and is never any less annoying.
 First, for some arbitrary reason, compared to all the previous encounters with Haunted Field, this time you can’t change the field at all.
-All his Pokémon hit hard, and he even walks in with some of them burned, so you can’t status them.
+All his Pokemon hit hard, and he even walks in with some of them burned, so you can’t status them.
 Mega-Gengar is insanely fast and with field boosted Shadow Ball can kill almost anything, Krookodile starts strong and can go on a Moxie rampage starting with its Z-move, Aevian Parasect’s